Text Us to Get Started!

 There are two types of rights under copyright:

-Economic Rights – the owner/author/creator’s right to receive financial remuneration by others’ using his/her work.
+Economic Rights: the owner, author, or creator’s right to receive financial remuneration for others’ use of his or her work.
 Examples provided by the World International Property Organization include:

 • its reproduction in various forms, such as printed publication or sound recording